Mahmoud-Abdelraouf/STmicro-System-Programming-under-Linux/05.Advanced/Practical/Session04/README-Networking_and_Virtualization_in_Linux.md

 ### Static Routing

-Static routing is a type of network routing technique in which routes are manually configured and managed by the network administrator, as opposed to dynamic routing where routes are automatically adjusted by network protocols.
-Static routes are useful for small networks or for networks with a predictable and stable topology.
+Static routing is a type of network routing technique in which routes are manually configured and managed by the network administrator.
+Unlike dynamic routing, where routes are automatically adjusted by network protocols, static routing requires manual updates whenever the network topology changes.
+Static routes are useful for small networks or networks with a predictable and stable topology.

 #### How Static Routing Works
 Static routing involves manually adding routes to the routing table of a router or host.
 The routing table is a data structure that contains information about the paths that data packets take to reach their destinations.
-Each entry in the routing table specifies the destination network, the subnet mask, and the next-hop IP address (gateway).
+Each entry in the routing table specifies:
+- **Destination Network**: The network that the route leads to.
+- **Subnet Mask**: Defines the range of IP addresses within the destination network.
+- **Next-hop IP Address (Gateway)**: The IP address of the next router that packets should be sent to.

 #### Adding a Static Route
 To add a static route, you use the `ip route add` command followed by the destination network and the gateway IP address.